TheApplePieGod/Diamond/README.md

 - Diamond uses the cross platform window manager library [GLFW](https://www.glfw.org/) behind the scenes, so the engine exposes the GLFW data in order to be used for input and other window related functionality
 - High level vulkan components are also exposed

-### Read through the diamond.h header file for detailed documentation on functionality
+### Read through the diamond.h header file for detailed documentation on functionality.
+Usage/installation instructions coming soon.